choria-io/website/blog/content/post/2022/06/23/june_releases.md

 ## Enhancements

- * Debian packages are distro tagged, Ubuntu 22.04 LTS supported
+ * Debian packages are distro tagged, Ubuntu 22.04 LTS supported but not published due to compatability issues
  * El9 is supported, EL6 removed
- * KV Watcher will not template parse Keys
+ * KV Watcher will now template parse Keys
  * Exec Watcher can now do an initial splayed run before starting schedules
  * Provisioner JWT can have extended details added to it for site specific information
  * UX improvements to --help